 24 Revenue Management Trends for 2025 to Stay Ahead of the Game

 In this section, you can learn about six of the main revenue management trends you need to be aware of.
-As a revenue manager or business leader in the travel and tourism industry, understanding these trends and adopting the associated strategies can help to give you a competitive edge.
+As a revenue manager or business leader in the travel and tourism industry, understanding these trends and adopting the associated strategies can help you gain a competitive edge.

 1. Omnichannel Data in Hotel Revenue Management